 The courts see far fewer personal injury cases than the public believes.

-You Can’t Win Anyway
+You Can’t Win a Lawsuit

 These corporations would also have you believe that if you are injured, it’s almost impossible to actually receive any money.
 This is not true also.
 Yes, insurance companies will fight tooth-and-nail to save their profits, but they do pay if they’re pressured into it.
 Making the public believe they won’t win anything even if they try is the goal since it often prevents people from trying in the first place.
 That is how they want it.